htariku/Professional-README-Generator/README.md

    ![GitHub licence](https://img.shields.io/github/license/htariku/Professional-README-Generator)

    ## Contributors
-   Contributors:
+   Contributors: Xandromous, gchoi2u; original source code: https://github.com/coding-boot-camp/potential-enigma

    # Tests
    The following is necesscary in order to run the test:

    # Questions
-   If you have any further questions or inquieres about the repository, feel free to open an issue or contact htariku at: hgtariku@yahoo.com.
+   If you have any further questions or inquieres about the repository, feel free to open an issue or contact my GitHub ar htariku my e-mail at: hgtariku@yahoo.com.